Justin Theroux Talks Nude 'Leftovers' Scenes — and Jennifer's Set Calls

 Nude scenes have become second nature for Justin Theroux.
+You can even watch one in the video above!
 The actor opened up about always stripping down on his hit show The Leftovers in a new interview with The New York Times, which published on Friday, April 14.

 “There’s always a reason for me to be shirtless,” he said of his character, Kevin Garvey.
 “I’m either being rebirthed into a different astral plane — it does make a certain amount of sense that he would be naked.
 Or I’m waking up with my wife in the morning.
 It’s not The Dick Van Dyke Show.
 I’m not going to be wearing baby blue pajamas.”